+&lt;sup>14 Screenshot of a committee's membership in MDD

-&lt;sup>11 Fall 2013 Flex Week: At a Glance; Town Hall and Y'All Comes Reminders deans, faculty representing every division, student services and counseling staff, and student representative in order to ensure communication among programs necessary for student success.
+3SP and Equity Plans, includes deans, faculty representing every division, student services and counseling staff, and student representative in order to ensure communication among programs necessary for student success.

 The process for decision-making and governance at Moorpark College is described in Making Decisions at Moorpark College.
 This document outlines the responsibilities of each committee both to educate committee members who want to propose new ideas and to train committee members in their responsibilities.
-Roles and the decision-making process at the district level of administrators, faculty, staff and students are described it the VCCCD Participatory Governance Handbook.
+Roles and the decision-making process at the District level of administrators, faculty, staff and students are described it the VCCCD Participatory Governance Handbook.

 By following the process outlined in Making Decisions at Moorpark College, the College enhances student learning.
-Most recently, the Academic Senate addressed the student success and equity plans: the plans were extensively discussed and eventually approved in the Academic Senate.
-Every year the program planning process (as described in standard I.B.5) asks the campus to link planning and resource requests to student learning outcomes and to describe how requests will further improve retention and success.
+Most recently, the Academic Senate addressed the Student Success and Equity Plans: the plans were extensively discussed and eventually approved in the Academic Senate.
+Every year the program planning process (as described in standard IB.5) asks the campus to link planning and resource requests to Student Learning Outcomes and to describe how requests will further improve retention and success.